Know Before You Go — Travel Restrictions and Transportation

 Check Kauai County’s informative page with the latest updates: https://www.kauai.gov/COVID-19.

 Keep Kauai Open — Wear a Mask.
-Visitors and residents must conform to strict mask guidelines (on all islands) wearing masks covering nose and mouth in all buildings, lobbies, check-in areas and outdoors when approaching, passing by or being near another person.
-Activity companies, restaurants, shops, services, hotels, inns, and condominium resorts require masks in all public areas.
+Visitors and residents must conform to mask guidelines (on all islands) wearing masks covering nose and mouth in any enclosed building including restaurants, shops, services, and public areas in hotels, inns and condominium resorts.
+Going without a mask while outdoors is okay, but please remember social distancing.
 Not wearing a mask is considered disrespectful of our local residents and other visitors.
-Kauai’s medical resources and large population of Kupuna (older generation) continue to be guarded against proliferation of COVID-19 — a devastating scenario on an island where medical facilities are limited with limited resources and hospital bed.
+Kauai’s medical resources and large population of Kupuna (older generation) continue to be guarded against proliferation of COVID-19 — a devastating scenario on an island where medical facilities are limited with limited resources and hospital beds.